 Overview

-The study will produce evidence about what parents, young people and social workers think good practice is and how this compares to an established rating system.
-It will be the first study in the world to put the views of those receiving social work services at the heart of our understanding of good practice in this way.
+The study produced evidence about what parents, young people and social workers think good practice is and how this compares to an established rating system.
+It involved asking people with lived experience of social services to listen to examples of real practice and share their views.
+It is the first study in the world to put the views of those receiving social work services at the heart of our understanding of good practice in this way.
 The findings will be widely shared and will feed into policy and practice developments in Wales and beyond, for instance shaping social work education, practice frameworks and future research.

 Research Questions